sjbrown/misc_work/deckahedron/mod_weapons.md

 ## Move: Craft a Weapon

-At a steading, spend 2 META to create a weapon with *More Damage* than your current weapon.
+At a steading, spend 2 META to create a weapon with *More Power* than your current weapon.
 Write the weapon's name and details on a blank card, and give this card to the GM.